 Support and advice for disabled students on applying to Edinburgh.

-If you have a disability, including a specific learning difficulty, we strongly encourage you to tell us on your application form.
-This will enable our Student Disability Service to contact you to begin to discuss any support requirements you may have.
+If you have a disability, learning difference, health or neurodiverse condition, we strongly encourage you to tell us on your application form.
+This will enable our Disability and Learning Support Service to contact you to begin to discuss any support requirements you may have.

 Admissions and selection

-We welcome applications from disabled students, and no applicant will be disadvantaged in the admissions process due to a disability, health condition or learning difficulty.
+No applicant will be disadvantaged in the admissions process due to a disability, health condition or learning difference.

 If you have disclosed a disability in your application, the admissions and selection process we follow is identical to that for all other applicants.